MVP-Team/Project-Aether/README.md

 ### Step 3

-In order to run Aether, open a command prompt inside the project directory.
-Then type the following commands:
+In order to run Aether, open a command prompt inside the new project directory.
+Afterwards type in the following commands:

 ```
 cd Aether-Console\bin\Debug\net6.0

 dotnet Aether-Console.dll
 ```
-Afterwards you are free to use the application.
+Then an installation will start in order to run the voice recognition and finally you can run the programm.

 ### Step 4
+In order to execute the UI you need to type in the command:

-To build Electron App you need to: run the
+run the
 ```bash
 npm i